d4n3sh/thedaneshproject/content/posts/2006-12-14-my-workspace.md

   - 976400210

 ---
 I wake up and go to work and chill at my cube everyday to have fun with my babies.
-They ain&#8217;t much but they certainly keep me happy.
+They ain't much but they certainly keep me happy.
 Check them out.
-I&#8217;m lucky that I&#8217;m fortunate enough to have awesome managers that provide me with such good tools.
+I'm lucky that I'm fortunate enough to have awesome managers that provide me with such good tools.

 **My Laptop &#8211; Dell Latutude D610 &#8211; WinXP Pro SP2**